garrandall/popular-music-data/tracks/roll-wit-tha-flava-the-flavor-unit-mc-s.md

 Now who the hell-am-I-a?
 The L-A-T-I-F-A-H the motherfuckin sire
 I come in on time
-You wear a silly grin we like we do when niggaz in
+You wear a silly grin we like we do when niggas in
 We gotta practice so scalp the hairs off your chinny-chin-chin The Flava Unit's got my back, so I'm quick to start shit Get the short end of a bat, cause we beat him broken sticks